epogrebnyak/abacus/accounting.md

 Traditional way of teaching accounting sometimes goes like this:

-- here is a balance sheet `A = C + L`;
+- a balance sheet is `A = C + L`;
-- here is an income statement `P = I - E`;
+- an income statement is `P = I - E`;
-- they are related, but you spend few semesters in college until you figure out how (some students fail in this);
+- they are related, but you spend few semesters in college until you figure out how;
 - in a double entry accounting system every entry affects two accounts;
 - accounting software guarantees nothing is lost.

-Why not look the accounting identity as `A = C + L + P` and start applying algebraic rules even before knowing anything in accounting.
-Hope this approach can flatten the learning curve in accounting by making simple things simple again.
+Why not look the accounting identity as `A = C + L + (I - E)` and start applying algebraic rules even before knowing anything in accounting.
+Hope this approach can flatten the asccounting learning curve by making simple things simple again.

 ## Making accounting system realistic